Watermark Faucets Review & Rating Updated: 10/21/18

 The Watermark faucet warranty meets the standard for North American warranties.
 Faucets are guaranteed for as long as the original owner-purchaser owns the faucet and the faucet remains in its "original installation".
 Certain finishes are excluded.
 Gold and copper finishes are guaranteed for just five years and not at all, which is normal in the industry as is the lack of warranty on glass, porcelain, and crystal.

-In the past 36 months we have received a number of complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
-We don't know how much of the reported rudeness is just New Yorkers being New Yorkers, which to the rest of the county can seem rude, but the number of reports is a concern.
-Our experience is that customer service agents can be brusque and somewhat impatient, but are generally helpful.
+In the past 36 months, we have received several complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
+We don't know how much of the reported rudeness is just New Yorkers being New Yorkers, which to the rest of the county can seem brusque and impolite but the number of reports is a concern.
+Our experience is that customer service agents can be somewhat impatient but are generally helpful.

 The Better Business Bureau has received two complaints about the company in three years, one of which was settled, the other ignored by Watermark.
 The BBB rates Watermark a B- on a scale of A+ to F, down from an A+ two years ago, for its handling of customer issues.
 Watermark has not been vetted for BBB accreditation.

-To better understand the difference between Watermark's warranty service and a world class warranty operation, see our report on Moen knows how to use its warranty to drive repeat sales.
+To better understand the difference between Watermark's warranty service and a world-class warranty operation, see our report on Moen's five-star customer service.
+Moen knows how to use its warranty to drive repeat sales.
 Watermark has yet to learn the lesson.

 Do not expect substantial discounts on Watermark faucets even if you by-pass your local showroom.
 Watermark seeks "to maintain the integrity of the product line" and a "quality brand image" through a minimum advertised pricing (MAP) policy that prohibits advertising a price "more than 15%" below the company's suggested list price.
-Dealers may still sell below the minimum advertised price, they just cannot advertise that lower price prior to the sale.
+Dealers may still sell below the minimum advertised price, they just cannot advertise that lower price.

-If you are in the market for a good quality luxury faucet that features cutting edge design and incorporates only first class components, Watermark would be a company worth a good, long look.
+If you are in the market for a good quality luxury faucet that features cutting edge design and incorporates only first-class components, Watermark would be a company worth a good, long look.
 The craftsmanship and finish of the faucets we examined were tops.
 The best-in-class Flühs and Kerox cartridges and Neoperl® aerators promise a lifetime of faultless service.
-Be aware, however, that if your faucet does break, you will get warranty service only after jumping through a number of procedural hoops that could make the process needlessly long and annoying and leave you without a working faucet for many weeks.
+Be aware, however, that if your faucet does break, you will get warranty service only after jumping through several procedural hoops that could make the process needlessly long and annoying and leave you without a working faucet for many weeks.